Tdap Vaccine

 -

 Yes.
-Research from all over the world has proven that the Tdap vaccine is safe and effective for pregnant individuals and their babies.29
+Research from around the world shows that the Tdap vaccine is safe and effective for both pregnant individuals and their babies.18,19

 -

-Stillbirth or neonatal death (death during the first 28 days of life)
+No increased risk of stillbirth or neonatal death (death in the first 28 days of life)

 -